Biography

 In 2008, Prospect magazine published an essay of Fiske-Harrison’s about Spanish bullfighting, drawing on his studies in animal behaviour, moral philosophy, drama and the half dozen bullfights he had witnessed over the years.
 Noting that fighting bulls also enter the food chain after death and live three times as long, on average, as meat cattle, and are reared wild, he concluded that,

-“There is something ironic about British families sitting down to watch wildebeests eviscerated by lions on Big Cat Diary after a nice joint of roast beef while deploring their Spanish cousins when they are sitting down to watch a bullfight.”
+“There is something ironic about British families sitting down to watch buffalo eviscerated by lions as Sir David Attenborough narrates on the BBC after a nice joint of Sunday roast beef while deploring their Spanish cousins when they are sitting down to watch a bullfight at exactly the same time.”

-Inspired to apply the immersive techniques he had first learned in acting to writing – he has been called a ‘Method writer’ both on radio (BBC) and in print (The Independent) – Alexander moved to Spain in late 2008 to investigate the subject further.
+Inspired to apply the immersive techniques he had first learned in acting to writing – he has been called a ‘Method writer’ both on the BBC and in the national press – Alexander moved to Spain in late 2008 to investigate the subject further.
 He wrote up his research on his blog, ‘The Last Arena: In Search Of The Spanish Bullfight‘.

 cover-of-coren-times-article1